arduino/arduino-ide/docs/development.md

 ## Build from source

+---

+**ⓘ** If you only want to test an existing version of the project, automatically generated builds are available for download without building from source.
+See the instructions in the [**beta testing guide**](contributor-guide/beta-testing.md#beta-testing-guide).

+---

 If you’re familiar with TypeScript, the [Theia IDE](https://theia-ide.org/), and if you want to contribute to the project, you should be able to build the Arduino IDE locally.
 Please refer to the [Theia IDE prerequisites](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites) documentation for the setup instructions.